Nature Tales & Trails

 The focus of our fossil walks and hikes is on connecting to nature and landscape, so we adopt a relaxed pace and enjoy our surroundings.

-Take a walk through deep time…
+Take a walk through deep time on a fossil walk…

 Nature and geology walks and fossil walks are an opportunity to discover something new.
 Want to learn more about Ireland's wonderful geology, flora and fauna?
 From the landscape past and present, to birdsong, or extinct animals lurking in the rocks we stand on, our outdoor experiences invite you to connect with nature using a variety of methods, from using the senses, to writing and journaling.
 Get in touch to arrange a nature walk or fossil walk suited to your interests.